 - Admirals Club® membership for you with guest privileges*

-- 10,000 Elite Qualifying Miles from American Airlines after $40,000 spent in purchases each calendar year*
+- 10,000 Elite Qualifying Miles from American Airlines after $40,000 spent on purchases every year (January through December billing statement)*

 - No Foreign Transaction Fees on purchases*